robbtraister/fusion/engine/bundle/components/CONSUMER.md

 -   setContent(contentFetches)

-The `setContent` method is syntactic sugar for the Promise instanceof check when using `this.getContent`.
+The `setContent` method is syntactic sugar for setting both the initial state property and calling setState on the resolved Promise.
 It is used as follows:

 ```jsx
 class MyComponent extends Consumer {